briedel/gosync3/README.md

 This JSON object will be parsed into a Python dictionary and will be passed to the various classes.

+## Execute code

+If there are no changes to default config, execute the code syncing process by just running `./gosync_globus_auth.py`.
+If you want to run with you own config: `./gosync_globus_auth.py --config /path/to/config`.
+If you want to increase the verbosity, default the program will not print out anything to screen, simply add the `-v` flag.
+To increase the verbosity, just add more `v`s, i.e. `-vvvv`.

 ## Globus Interface - `globus_db.py`

 The class `globus_db` is meant as a one-stop shop for for retrieving information from the Globus ID and Globus Groups service.
 Please note that being able to `PUT` and `PUSH` information into Globus Groups is possible through the Nexus interface, but needs to be thoroughly tested before those methods will be available.